svermeulen/Yazef/README.md

 * Memory Pools - (Yazef still uses memory pools internally to minimize allocs, but does not expose memory pool functionality as part of API)
 * Async injection support

-If you still need these features I would recommend using another Zenject fork instead.
+If you still need these features I would recommend using a previous version for now.
+Some of these we intend to add back as their own separate add-on libraries (memory pools and signals).

 Also, the following default behaviour has changed: